 Despite your narcissistic husband’s flaws (which he won’t admit to), he will panic if you take the step of breaking away from him.
 Perhaps it’s his ego that won’t allow you to walk away, or he needs someone to latch on to.
 If you speak of parting ways, he will move heaven and earth to win you back.

 An on-again, off-again relationship pattern is common to such people.
 This majorly happens because one of the most common narcissistic husband traits is that he believes there’s nothing wrong with HIS marriage, and nothing ever will be.
 Such illusions of grandeur stem from his heightened sense of self-worth.

 19. A narcissistic husband has a huge ego

-20. Their relationships have always been troubled
+20. Signs of a narcissist husband: His relationships have always been troubled

 How Do I Deal With A Narcissistic Husband?

 If your husband shows more than 10 of the traits mentioned above, it’s entirely possible that he has NPD.
 It can get exasperating as the cracks show up in your marriage.
 That’s what happened with Jen and Richard.
 They had been married for over a decade, when Richard started drinking every day, to the point where he’d pass out.
 Already a condescending and self-absorbed man, his alcoholism made Jen think their marriage was definitely going to fail.